Hi, my name is Connie Landis Fisk. Welcome to my blog!

 I am originally from Central Oregon and received my BS in Nutrition and Food Management and my MS in Food Science & Technology and Horticulture from Oregon State University (Go Beavers!).
 For five and a half years I held a statewide Extension position working with muscadine grape growers in North Carolina where I completed my PhD in Horticultural Science (Go Wolfpack!).
 I have experience in fruit and vegetable, dairy, and meat production and processing, quality assurance, catering, and teaching, both face-to-face and online.

-On this blog I will share recommendations for small-scale food production in Eastern Nebraska, success stories from local producers, musings on the food system and food policy issues, and even some of my favorite recipes to use up the season’s bounty.
+On this blog I share recommendations for small-scale food production, success stories from local producers, musings on the food system and food policy issues, and even some of my favorite recipes to use up the season’s bounty.

 Thanks for stopping by!